mimikgit/random-number-generator-iOS/README.md

 # Prerequisites

-Connecting a **real iOS device** to the Mac computer and selecting it as the target in Xcode later on, when the project opens.
-This example application will not work with an iOS Simulator.
+You will need to attach a **real iOS device** to your development Mac and select it as the build target.
+This example will not work with the iOS simulator.

 |**NOTE:** <br/><br/>Working with the iOS Simulator and the mimik Client Libraries entails some special consideration.
 For more more information about iOS Simulator support see [this tutorial](https://devdocs.mimik.com/tutorials/01-submenu/02-submenu/03-index).|
 |----------|